peteroupc/html3dutil/tutorials/shapes.md

 ### The Mesh Constructor <a id=The_Mesh_Constructor></a>

-The Mesh constructor lets you define a shape from a predefined array of vertex data.
+The `H3DU.Mesh` constructor lets you define a shape from a predefined array of vertex data.
 Here's how.

 (1) Create an array of numbers giving the X, Y, and Z coordinate for each vertex: